|Town/Region||Junin National Reserve|

 |Continent||Central and Latin America|

-• More than 1000 people outside the scope of work are informed about the current situation of Junin frogs through the traveling interpretive panel and virtual infographics through social networks.
+More than 20,000 people outside the scope of work will be informed about the current situation of the Junín frogs through virtual infographics spread on social networks.

 E-mail: firstname.lastname@example.org or email@example.com